 This means that we should consider formula a drug, which, if one thinks about it, is exactly what it is.
 It replaces a normal fluid (breastmilk).
 It is only very superficially like that fluid it replaces.
-There are known side effects of formula, in the short term, medium term and long term, some quite serious and irreversible.
-Formula may occasionally be necessary, but so are drugs.
+There are known possible side effects of formula, in the short term, medium term and long term, some quite serious and irreversible.
+Formula may occasionally be necessary, but so are drugs in some situations.
 In rare cases, formula can be lifesaving, but so can some other drugs.

 No they are not and breastfeeding helps to diminish their bad effects.